Augrabies Falls

 Overview

-Few sights are as spectacular, or a sound as deafening, as water thundering over the 56-metre Augrabies Falls.
-This is especially so when the Orange River is in full flood in autumn & early winter.
+Few sights are as spectacular, or a sound as deafening, as water thundering down the 56m Augrabies Falls.
+This is especially so when the Orange River is in full flood.
 The Augrabies National Park lies 1½ hours west of Upington and 4 hours south from the Kgalagadi National Park.

 Here the Orange River thunders through an 18km gorge.
 It is then unleashed, to plunge down into a seemingless endless rockpool below.
 According to legend a fortune in diamonds lies at the bottom of the Augrabies Falls.
 But the sheer weight of water cascading down prevents either confirmation or excavation!